whogurdevil/FTP_basics/README.md

-# FTP_basics
-This repo is to learn basics of ftp using command line interface
+## This repo is to learn basics of ftp using command line interface

 ## Steps to access ftp(for android using CX-file explorer)